-JG Ballard arrived in the future ahead of the game and sent back postcards that we’re still making sense of… which makes me wonder why visual representations of his work have become so standardised.
-It seems to suggest that we now own Ballard in the sense that his ideas and their ramifications have been fully grasped, processed, digested… Filed away?
-Given the nature of his explorations this is dangerous territory.
+J.G.
+Ballard arrived in the future ahead of the game and sent back postcards that we’re still making sense of… which makes me wonder why visual representations of his work have become so standardised.
+It seems to suggest that we now own Ballard in the sense that his ideas and their ramifications have been fully grasped, processed, digested… filed away?
+Given the nature of his explorations I find this concerning.
 So here is my attempt at something slightly different… not so much an interpretation, as a conversation, looking less at his overarching ‘oeuvre’ and more at his books as separate entities, ‘fragments of JGB’ if you like.
 Is it Ballardian..?
 Does it matter..?
 You decide.

 The Atrocity Exhibition

 Ballard’s experimental masterpiece bends time and fragments space in search of an impossible union.
 He renders a series of composite identities that merge and shatter.
 I found myself in pursuit of Karen Novotny, or was it Coma..?

 Meanwhile, as our desires become ever more entangled with our machines, Ballard’s ode to the ‘death of affect’ continues its profane screech from the hymn sheet of psychopathology.
 ‘The sheen of moisture on the skin around her mouth was like the bloom on a morning windshield.’

 The Drowned World

 Science fiction for JG Ballard was always more about inner than outer space, and his drowning world feels more like a home-coming than the end of days… A return along the amnionic corridor, ‘back down to the spinal levels into the drowned seas of the lowest layers of your unconscious’.

 Ballard’s cartography of disintegration charts a series of psychotic events in a closed vertical space.
 As the ground falls away the sky becomes limitless… In the High-Rise opportunism and psychosis are interchangeable.